one-ware/one-ware.com/docs/one-ai/12-dice-demo.md

 This demo showcases the usage of OneWare Studio and the OneAI Extension for a demo case.
 If you are unfamiliar with the OneAI Extension, we recommend to first take a look at our guide [Getting Started with One AI](/docs/one-ai/01-get-started.md).
 We also recommend to read the [Potato Chip Classification Demo](/docs/one-ai/10-potato-chip-demo.md), since it goes into more detail than this demo.

 ## Dataset Overview
 The 6 Sided Dice Dataset was published by [Roboflow](https://public.roboflow.com/object-detection/dice) and contains 359 images of six-sided dice.
 The data set contains multiple dice of differing colors and size.
-160 images contain a Catan board underneath or near the dice - the other images feature a white table as the background.
+160 images contain a CATAN board underneath or near the dice - the other images feature a white table as the background.
 Most of the images contain only one or two dice, but there are also 13 images containing a mass grouping of dice.

 Here are a few examples from the dataset: